 With Correlation

-While considering correlation between input parameters, the definition of the three-term reference damage must be modified to accommodate this correlation, as specified below.
-Note that the definition below is restricted to a single pair of correlated variables, which is sufficient for the analyses.
+When considering correlation between input parameters, the definition of the three-term reference damage must be modified to accommodate this correlation, as specified below.
+Note that the definition below is restricted to a single pair of correlated variables.
+Other pairs of correlated variables could be included in the same way.

 Suppose variables X and Y are correlated, with Pearson correlation coefficient C, which must lie between -1 and +1.
 In general, the sign is crucial.
-In the present case it is positive.

 Step (a)

-In the uncorrelated procedure of Section 2.1, the variable X contributes through each damage term Di in which X is one of the three varied parameters.
+In the uncorrelated procedure, above, the variable X contributes through each damage term Di in which X is one of the three varied parameters.
 The variable Y may or may not also be one of the varied parameters.
 There will also be Di involving variation of Y but not of X. The three possibilities are,

 X is one of the three terms, Y is not: Di is calculated by setting X at its 2σ level and also setting Y at its 2σC level.